Ade-Pyaar/Insight-Backend-Test/README.md

 If you don't have `make` installed, you can still execute the individual Docker commands as described below.

-## Local Setup
+## How to setup and run the project locally.

-To set up and run the Flask app in Docker, follow the steps below.
+To set up and run the Flask app in your local environment, follow the steps below.

 ### Clone the Repository